crate/crate/blackbox/docs/admin/ssl.rst

 To validate the provided certificates, please see the options ``--verify-ssl`` and ``--key-file``.

-Connect to a CrateDB Node Using REST ....................................
+Connect to a CrateDB node using REST ....................................

 Issue your REST requests to the node using the ``https://`` protocol.
 You